imsma/imsma.github.io/_posts/2019-03-21-run-multiple-terminal-commands-in-one-line-ubuntu-linux.md

 ping -c 3 google.com1 && echo "Your internet connection is OK"  || echo "You are not connected to internet"
 ```

 That's it, hope you enjoyed it.
-This was part of *using operators on linux command line  shell /terminal*, in next part of this article I will show more operators to enhance your productivity while working with *linux shell commands*.
+This was part one of *using operators on linux command line  shell /terminal*, in next part of this article I will show more operators to enhance your productivity while working with *linux shell commands*.
 You like this article, have some questions or suggestions please let us know in the comments section.

+Thanks and Happy Learning!